 - Sulfur (critical for detoxification)

-In addition to high mineral content especially if grown in rich organic soil, onions contain a significant amount of Vitamin C. They also boast high levels of the antioxidant quercetin, which inhibits cancer cell growth.
+In addition to high mineral content especially if grown in rich organic soil, onions contain a significant amount of whole Vitamin C. They also boast high levels of the antioxidant quercetin, which inhibits cancer cell growth.

 Be warned.
-The mayonnaise you choose to make this onion dip can make or break whether it is a health boosting dish or a health robbing one!
+The mayonnaise you choose to make this sweet onion dip can make or break whether it is a health boosting dish or a health robbing one!

 Nearly all commercial mayonnaise is terribly unhealthy because it is made with cheap rancid oils, additives, chemicals and fillers.
 This surprisingly includes most brands at the healthfood store.

-Even if you manage to find a healthy brand of mayo (there aren’t many!) or make it yourself, if it is made with an oil that should not be heated or cooked, the onion dip can quickly morph into a free radical fest.
+Even if you manage to find a healthy brand of mayo (there aren’t many!) or make homemade mayo yourself, if it is made with an oil that should not be heated or cooked, the onion dip can quickly morph into a free radical fest.
 This article details how to choose healthy oils for making homemade mayo if you would like to learn more.

 For many years, I made mayo myself, but in recent months, a healthy mayo has finally hit the market that uses the exact same quality oil and ingredients I use at home (check it out here)!
 This mayo is delicious to use right out of the fridge and safe for mixing into dishes that will be cooked.